Addressing Government Data Center Security

 Threat identification — This incorporates protocols for asset management, vulnerability assessments and risk management.
 Perhaps most important for federal agencies, instituting governance will ensure your data is in compliance with regulatory mandates.

 Data protection — Safeguarding information comes down to controlling sensitive data and establishing limits regarding when and where it can be accessed.
 The processes and procedures include encryption, integrity protection and data-loss prevention techniques.

 Detection security — Continuous monitoring, particularly through next-generation firewalls, can provide real-time alerts on cybersecurity threats, including anomalies and intrusions.
 Pre-empting and mitigating security risks saves time, money and resources.

-Threat recovery — No system or sensitive data is 100% immune from security breaches, terrorist attacks or natural disasters — and in the event of a catastrophic event, you want to be able to maintain continuity for your employees as well as citizens.
+Threat recovery — No system or sensitive data is 100% immune to security breaches, terrorist attacks or natural disasters.
+And in the event of a catastrophic event, you want to be able to maintain continuity for your employees, as well as your citizens.
 Enhancements to security can include a distributed backup architecture, federated deduplication of data or cloud storage.

 The bottom line on data security

 Data centers and security are inextricably tied, whether you’re discussing agency-based computer networks or the imminent sprawl of mobile device usage.
 When seeking the correct solution for an agency, you’ll need to consider not only current usage patterns (in the case of data) and threats (in the case of security), but also project forward to how they can be adapted in the future.